TechnoDance/AutoPen/README.md

 # AutoPen
 My automated pentest suite of scripts for automation and useful tools.
 Not everything here is my code.
-Thanks to https://github.com/FonderElite/auto-hack for many scripts integrated into mine.
+Thanks to https://github.com/FonderElite/auto-hack, https://github.com/H1R0GH057/Anonymous, and https://github.com/v1s1t0r1sh3r3/airgeddon for many scripts integrated into mine.
 Be sure to check out the original creator of these scripts.
 I take no credit for 80% of the work here.